Traveling for DIEP Flap Breast Reconstruction

 Now, some patients may qualify for financial assistance to cover these extra expenses thanks to two special programs:

-…..Read more as taken from the PRMA plastic surgery website
+…..Read more here from the PRMA plastic surgery website

 Conveniences of Home

 Additionally, I wanted access to a washer, dryer and kitchen.
-I knew that I wouldn’t feel up to going out to eat dinner.
-Your appetite is generally diminished after surgery and I wanted to be sure I was eating healthy food as I healed.
+I knew I wouldn’t feel up to going out to eat dinner.
+Your appetite is generally diminished after surgery and I wanted to be sure I was eating healthy food during recuperation.
 This gave us the option of grocery shopping before my surgery and having a kitchen stocked with healthy foods in order to prepare meals.
-My best friend who came for week two is a fabulous cook so I was really spoiled.
+My best friend who came for week two is a fabulous cook.
+I felt very really spoiled.

 Close Proximity to Medical Facility

-Search on Google maps, look to see what hospital you will be staying at and search out hotels, vacation rentals or Bed and Breakfast as close to the hospital as you can.
+Search Google maps.
+Look to see what hospital you will be staying at and search out hotels, vacation rentals or Bed and Breakfast as close to the hospital as possible.
 It was so convenient for my husband the week I was in hospital because he had a nearby place he could go back to and unwind and get away from the hospital.
-Trust me; you don’t want your partner/caregiver to spend 24/7 with you in the hospital.
-You are going to be taken care of by the staff and quite frankly rather dopey from pain meds anyway.
-Having your care taker at the hospital all the time is of no good for either of you.
-They need their time away and you need your rest and recovery period.
+I didn’t want him to spend 24/7 with me in the hospital.
+You are going to be taken care of by the staff.
+You may feel a bit dopey from pain meds the first day or two.
+Having your care taker at the hospital all the time is of no benefit to either of you.
+Caregivers need time away and you need your rest and recovery period.
 I loved it when my husband came up with our backgammon game.
 He was refreshed and I was ready for a distraction.

 Search out nearby pharmacies, groceries and restaurants as well.
-I know it seems so obvious but doing these things ahead of time is much better than doing it when you’re in the middle of your surgery.
+I know it seems so obvious but doing these things ahead of time is much better than doing it when you’re recovering from surgery.
 Remember, you will be there for a minimum of two weeks and we sometimes take for granted the conveniences we need while away from home, especially for a major surgical event.
-A friend of mine told me she used the Microsoft One Note app on her phone to keep her organized.
 It will make life easier during your recovery for you and your caregiver if all these things are in place prior to leaving.

 Ask the hotel/vacation rental what forms of entertainment they have available such as cable, internet, and movies.
-You are going to be spending a lot of time with your feet up so have items that will keep you occupied and stave off the boredom.
+You are going to be spending a lot of time with your feet up so have items to keep you occupied and stave off the boredom.
 Do ask about the availability of a recliner.
-It is an important part of the healing process as they will likely want you to be in the “beach chair” position as you heal so as not to stretch out that abdominal incision too much.
+It is an important part of the healing process since you are encouraged to be in the “beach chair” position as you heal so don’t stretch out the abdominal incision too much.
 Elevating your legs will help with the fluid buildup and drainage after surgery.
 The VRBO I was at had a recliner.
-I also know that some hotels have recliners available upon request as I had one for phase two surgery.
+I also know some hotels have recliners available upon request.
 It doesn’t hurt to ask.
 Additionally, you may be able to call a durable medical equipment company to deliver a recliner to your place of healing.
-This could very well be an insurance eligible expense.
+This might be an eligible insurance expense.
 Ask, ask, ask!

 I am an expert at racking up air miles for cheaper flights but one note here.
-If you use air miles you will not be able to report it on taxes as there is no dollar amount to report.
-Folks fly from different parts of the country and use different airlines but it is worth asking about the flexibility of your return flight and if you will likely have a penalty fee for changing dates.
+If you use air miles you will not be able to report it on taxes since there is no dollar amount to report.
+Patients fly from different parts of the country and use different airlines.
+I encourage you to ask about the flexibility of your return flight and if you will likely have a penalty fee for changing dates.
 I bring this up because things happen.
-My recovery really went seamlessly and I was able to travel home on the date I originally booked.
-However, I have talked to other ladies and they developed some minor medical issues either before or after surgery that caused delays.
-Then, they ended up having to change their flights home.
+My recovery went seamlessly and I was able to travel home on the date I originally booked.
+However, I have talked to other ladies who have developed minor medical issues either before or after surgery causing delays.
+This resulted in having to change their flights home.
 It can cost you more money.
-Here is what I did.
+This is what I did.
 I booked on Southwest Airlines because they have a flexible re-booking policy.
 If you cannot make your original flight they will “bank” your ticket for travel within a year.
-The only charge that is incurred is if there is a difference in the price of the ticket on the changed date.
+The only charge incurred is when there is a difference in the price of the ticket on the changed date.
 They do not charge an administrative/change fee.
 Here is their “NO SHOW” policy.
 Changing ten minutes prior to scheduled departure is pretty user friendly.

 No Show Policy – If you are not planning to travel on any portion of your itinerary, please cancel or change your reservation at least 10 minutes prior to scheduled departure of the flight.
 Customers who fail to cancel or change their reservations at least 10 minutes prior to scheduled departure or fail to board their flight(s) on any Wanna Get Away or DING! fare segment are subject to our No Show Policy.
 Additionally, the entire reservation including any remaining flights on the ticketed itinerary will also be cancelled and all funds from the “No Show” reservation will be forfeited and may not be used or applied toward future ticket purchases.
 Reservations booked using Rewards points, Companion passes, and Reward seats are not included in this policy.

 Ladies, ask for it when you go home.
 You are likely going to need it for phase one.
-You will very likely have a travel companion.
-I highly recommend that you do especially since direct flights are so difficult to book these days and the assistance as you travel is comforting.
+I also encourage you to have a travel companion since direct flights are so difficult to book these days.
+The assistance as you travel is comforting.
 You will have weight restrictions so you will not be able to tote anything heavier than 10 lbs.
-Lighten up those purses and forget lifting that two week’s worth of supplies you brought in your luggage!
+Lighten up those purses and forget lifting the two week’s worth of supplies you brought in your luggage!
 You will be exhausted.
 You have been in the safe confines of the hospital and your place of healing.
-Getting out in the crowded airport, going through security and getting to your gate can be exhausting.
+Getting out in the crowded airport, going through security, and getting to your gate can be exhausting.
 The emotional weight of completing this journey, too, may weigh on you.

 Benefits of a Wheelchair

-Requesting a wheelchair will do this for you.
+Requesting a wheelchair will reap these benefits for you.
 You will get through security much easier.
-I did find it a bit amusing that I had to get out of my wheelchair when going through security and they darn-near took the thing apart to wand it.
+I did find it a bit amusing I had to get out of my wheelchair when going through security and they darn-near took the thing apart to wand it.
 I was thinking, seriously??
 This wheelchair is part of your airport and you feel the need to wand it?
 You will not be on your feet for extended periods of time if you have a wheelchair.
 You can get up at will and use the restroom or walk around.
-You will not become over-fatigued and increase swelling.
-The best part, you will board before everyone else, at least that was the case for me.
+You will not become over-fatigued.
+It can reduce increased swelling.
+The best part, you will board before everyone else, at least it was the case for me.
 I don’t normally sit in the bulk-head area but this time it was very helpful because I could really stretch my legs out, rotate those ankles and get up very easily to move around, which is important post-surgery to avoid DVT.
 Wear those hospital compression stockings home for travel!!
 Additionally, if you have a travel companion they allow them to stay right with you through security and boarding.

-Feel free to contact me through this website should you have any questions.
+Feel free to contact me through this website if you have further questions.
 I’m sure I could add much more but these are the basics of lodging and travel.